 If the sleep training programs don’t offer you the kind of support and feedback you would really like to see, it’s okay to try a sleep program.
 Or even hire a sleep consultant!

-You’ll get a lot more support and feedback from a coach, program, or specialized sleep consultant than you will a book or even a super-helpful, amazing website.
+You’ll get a lot more support and feedback from a coach, program, or specialized sleep consultant than you will from a book or even a super-helpful, amazing website.

 Try a Different Sleep Training Method (or none!)